dkoslicki/MetaPalette/README.md

 sudo umount -v /tmp/ramdisk
 ```

 Note that the time required to complete the training step can be considerable (depending on hardware available).
-Using 48 cores and 256GB of RAM, training on ~7,000 genomes can take upwards of a week.
+Using 48 cores and 256GB of RAM, training on ~7,000 genomes can take a number of days.

 ####Using Docker####